 The lender uses your home’s appraised value (minus what you still owe on the mortgage) as well as other factors like your credit history, debt, and income to determine your credit limit.

-For example, if you need $30,000 for a pool, but still owe $100,000 on a $200,000 house, you can refinance the mortgage for $130,000 and use the extra $30,000 to purchase the pool.
+For example, if you need $50,000 for a pool, but still owe $100,000 on your house, you can refinance the mortgage for $150,000 and use the extra $50,000 to cover the pool costs.